geoffroypeeters/deeplearning-101-audiomir_book/task_musicgeneration.md

 For completeness, we also include methods in this section that are used to compare the audio quality of two or more audio files, typically used in audio enhancement, super resolution or restoration.

 For reliable results in all methods, it is crucial to conduct tests in controlled listening environments, ideally with high-quality audio equipment.
-Statistical analysis (like t-test) is often applied afterward to ensure the results are significant and unbiased.
+<mark>Statistical analysis</mark> (like t-test) is often applied afterward to ensure the results are significant and unbiased.

 #### Without Reference Samples

 The following metrics are used in cases where an absolute reference isn’t available, which typically applies to musical audio generation.

+**Single Stimulus Rating (SSR)** allows listeners to rate each sample individually.
+This method is helpful when comparing samples of widely differing qualities, without needing a reference sample.
-One of the most widely used methods is the **Mean Opinion Score (MOS)**, where listeners rate each audio sample on a numerical scale, typically from 1 to 5 (i.e., Likert Scale), with higher scores indicating better quality.
+One of the most widely used SSR methods is the **Mean Opinion Score (MOS)**, where listeners rate each audio sample on a numerical scale, <mark>typically from 1 to 5</mark> (i.e., Likert Scale), with higher scores indicating better quality.
 MOS is popular because it gives a straightforward average score for quality, often applied in areas like audio generation, speech synthesis and audio enhancement.

-**Single Stimulus Rating (SSR)** allows listeners to rate each sample individually.
-This method is helpful when comparing samples of widely differing qualities, such as generated audio, without needing a reference sample.
+In order to obtain <mark>meaningful results</mark> for SSR in audio generation, samples from <mark>different datasets</mark> are presented to the user, for example <mark>*real data*</mark> and <mark>*generated data*</mark>.

-**Attribute-Specific Rating (ASR)** asks listeners to rate audio on specific qualities, like brightness, clarity, or naturalness, giving a more nuanced evaluation across multiple dimensions.
+**Attribute-Specific Rating (ASR)** asks listeners to rate audio on <mark>specific qualities</mark>, like brightness, clarity, or naturalness, giving a more nuanced evaluation across multiple dimensions.
 This approach is particularly useful when certain attributes are especially important, like naturalness in speech synthesis.

 #### With Reference Samples